PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 15 Plans.md

 - [ ] Moment 3: *Finding Aeren*
-	- Aeren is being kept behind a locked door somewhere in the crew quarter scrubbing floors
+	- Aeren is being kept behind a locked door somewhere in the crew quarters scrubbing floors
 	- ***Challenge.***
 		- Door is being guarded by a [[Dragon - Red Guard Drake]]
 		- Door is padlocked: DC 17 SoH or DC 20 athletics